 – Keep the spinach in the refrigerator for a maximum of three days, depending on how much sparkling wine is left in the bottle and how many times you opened the bottle and closed it again.
-Every time you open it, part of the CO2 is running out of the bottle, and if it were less than half a sparkling wine in the bottle the next day, it would be almost completely bubble-free.
+Every time you open it, part of the CO2 runs out of the bottle, and if it were less than half a sparkling wine in the bottle the next day, it would be almost completely bubble-free.